LieBtrau/MegawattKS_Radio_Design_101/README.md

 I decided not to use LT Spice for the simulation work due to the difficulty with getting S-parameters to be calculated, and no support for plotting on a Smith chart.
 That's not to say that it can't be done -- just wasn't my choice.
 Instead, I'm using [QucsStudio](https://qucsstudio.de/).
 It's not perfect either.
 One annoyance is that you can't easily import the SPICE model of a transistor.
 Another annoyance is that you can't give an RF power port a complex impedance.
 But otherwise I've been happy with the GUI and ease of use.

-This is my initial design of a Common Base RF amplifier with DC operating point:
+This is my initial design of a Common Base Class A RF amplifier and the associated DC operating point.
+I chose this operating point as it seemed to give decent gain with the input voltage of 5V.
+There is some margin on the table, as I could lower the emitter resistor and operate closer to an emitter current of 5 mA, if needed.
+But for now, this was a good starting point.
 ![cb_amp](https://github.com/user-attachments/assets/02ed81b2-87ec-4be7-87fa-f3cb74385aaf)

 Predicted RF performance: